go-hasdefer

 }()

-the purpose of this linter is to force you to consider what happens if a goroutine panics, not to force you to include empty defers.
+The purpose of this linter is to force you to consider what happens if a goroutine panics, not to force you to include empty defers.

-this is similar to always considering what to do with an err, even if you decide to assign it to _.
+This is similar to always considering what to do with an err, even if you decide to assign it to _.